stemid/ecsapi/dispatch_plugin/README.md

 In this section each entry starting with command will be used to execute that command, and each entry starting with input will be used as input to stdin of the command.

+You can also specify accompanying timeout entries but timeout is an entry you can actually keep global if you just define it with no suffix.
+See the example.

 This is sequential so commandNumber5 will use inputNumber5 in the order they were defined.
 Therefore if you have 4 commands with no input you should define 4 inputs with value False if you want to use a fifth input for a fifth command.

 The following parameters can be used both in command and in input.
 All but the first one are directly from www.monitorscout.com ECS.